Top 10 Tracks Sung by R.E.M.’s Mike Mills

 From: B-side to "Bad Boy" (2003)

 It's difficult to believe how many cover songs Mills took the lead on, considering his notable songwriting credits in R.E.M. – including "Nightswimming," "(Don't Go Back To) Rockville" (which he was known for singing in concert), "What's the Frequency, Kenneth?" and throughout 2004's Around the Sun.
-But Mills had emerged from Macon, Ga., having played in a nearly endless array over cover bands with future R.E.M. drummer Bill Berry.
+But Mills had emerged from Macon, Ga., having played in a nearly endless array of cover bands with future R.E.M. drummer Bill Berry.
 That helped the pair create a deeply experienced, genre-defying rhythm section on top of which Peter Buck and Michael Stipe could experiment.
-That these products of the rural south eventually lit upon Three Dog Night's "Out in the Country" made perfect sense, too.
+That these products of the rural south eventually lit upon Three Dog Night's "Out in the Country" made perfect sense.
 Later collected on R.E.M.'s Complete Rarities: Warner Bros.
-1988–2011, "Out in the Country" originally rose to No. 15 on the Billboard charts in 1970 with a message of bucolic nostalgia.
+1988–2011, Back in the day, "Out in the Country" rose to No. 15 on the Billboard charts in 1970 with a message of bucolic nostalgia.
 Mills' honey-sweet delivery is perfect for this update.

 9. "When Things Was Cheap"